(MBACP Accred) - Counselling for adults & adolescents

 I am a registered provider with Aviva healthcare and BUPA so if you have cover you may be able to claim for the sessions.
 Otherwise if your work or legal claim is paying my fee is £80 per session.

 I offer appointments during the day and evening Monday to Thursday

 I have a designated counselling room in my house in Stroud where I see clients.
 The space is quiet and self contained.
 The room is a short walk from town with free parking nearby.

-I also offer Skype sessions if you are unable to meet face to face.
+I also offer online sessions if you are unable to meet face to face.